rbaker/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+## Environment variables

+This project integrates with a trello board.
+To use, you will need an account with https://trello.com/en-GB, and the following variables must be populated in the `.env` file.

+* `TRELLO_ACCOUNT_KEY` - Your Trello account key.
+This can be found at https://trello.com/app-key after logging in.
+* `TRELLO_SECRET_KEY` - Your Trello secret token
+* `BOARD_ID` - The ID of the board to save cards
+* `TODO_LIST_ID` - The id of the "To Do" list within the board
+* `IN_PROGRESS_LIST_ID` - The id of the "Doing" list within the board
+* `DONE_LIST_ID` - the id of the "Done" list within the board

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the poetry environment by running: